 After a shuffle of several housing ministers, and against a backdrop of nationwide complications including Brexit and Covid-19, the long-delayed white paper was published in November 2020.

-The white paper sets out wide ranging and compulsory changes to how social housing organisations operate, and themes from the green paper above have been re-drafted and expanded into seven themes with further specific policies, measures, and an enhanced role for the Regulator for Social Housing and the Housing Ombudsman.
+The white paper set out wide-ranging and compulsory changes to how social housing organisations operate, and themes from the green paper above were re-drafted and expanded into seven themes with further specific policies, measures, and an enhanced role for the Regulator for Social Housing and the Housing Ombudsman.

 What does the white paper mean for the social housing sector?

-The impact to the social housing sector cannot be underestimated.
-Not only are operational activities and performance measures under increased scrutiny by the Regulator, there are also new requirements for resident engagement and complaints.
+The impact on the social housing sector cannot be underestimated.
+Not only have operational activities and performance measures become under increased scrutiny by the Regulator, there are also new requirements for resident engagement and complaints.

 Overall, there are seven themes in the social housing white paper, all linked by one common thread – that the safety, wellbeing and voices of social housing residents is paramount, and it’s down to landlords to demonstrate engagement and performance to their residents.